 “We do not inherit the earth from our ancestors. we borrow it from our children.”

 Recycling Stations Offer Greener Options

 Seven recycling stations located around the church make it simple to recycle.
 Each station has three bins: one for plastics and metals, one for paper, and one for trash.
-Almost all plastics (except styrofoam) can be recycled, and all kinds of office paper, newspaper and used bulletins can be placed in the appropriate bins.
-FBC also recycles styrofoam, cardboard and used compact fluorescent bulbs (CFL’s) – just leave them next to the recycling stations for our maintenance team to pick up.
+Most glass and plastic bottles can be recycled, and all kinds of office paper, newspaper and used bulletins can be placed in the appropriate bins.
+FBC also recycles cardboard and used compact fluorescent bulbs (CFL’s) – just leave them next to the recycling stations for our maintenance team to pick up.

 A passion at FBC is local, sustainable food.
 The FBC Farmers Market strives to connect the community with local food, and local food with a community.
 From mid-June until mid-September, farmers sell local, organic, pesticide-free food every Wednesday from 4-7 p.m. “under the tents”.
 This is the fourth year for the market at FBC and we are small, but growing every year.
 There is a meal offered for $5 featuring the farmers’ food.
 If you are interested in being a vendor, please contact Jae Williams here for an application.

 What Steps Are We Taking Towards Sustainability?

 Here are some of the changes we’ve made in our church life that reflect our commitment to sustainability: